ThijnK/maze/README.md

 nmake
 ```

-If you do not have nmake, install it using Visual Studio Installer.
+If you do not have `nmake`, install it using Visual Studio Installer.
 You'll also need some other C++ build tools, which you can install using the Visual Studio Installer as well.

 After building the java bindings, the `build` directly should contain the files needed to run Z3, including the `com.microsoft.z3.jar` file.
-Set the environment varialbes and install into your local maven repository as described above.
+Set the environment variables and install into your local maven repository as described above.

 ## License